 Just as there is in being a Hall of Famer.
 Just don’t expect him to flash his ring around.

-Dr. Clarke retired from Grand River Raceway in the fall of 2017.
+Dr. Clarke retired from Grand River Raceway in the fall of 2017 and passed away in April of 2019.